Jordan718/STT_Voyage_Optimizer/README.md

-# A project to create an automated crew recommender for voyages, as well as other automation player tools, in Star Trek Timelines.
+# A project to create an automated crew recommender for voyages, as well as other player tools, in Star Trek Timelines.